dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 If the conditions are right, and the vibrations in the interferometer low enough, you should see the signal increase each time the object is placed within the beam as shown in {numref}`fig-t3e1-lab-michelson-IFM`.
 If the interferometer is drifting, you could take a video of the trace observing both detector ports.
 This would increase your changes that you observe this effect.

-**AI** Record the relative count rates for each case (object, no object) and compare to your pre-lab calculations.
+**ACTION ITEM** Record the relative count rates for each case (object, no object) and compare to your pre-lab calculations.
 Is the effect as pronounced as what you estimated?
 Discuss practical issues related to this method in practice.

 :::{figure-md} fig-t3e1-lab-michelson-IFM
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-3-single-photon-interference-IFM.jpg" alt="QK Michelson Setup" class="bg-primary mb-1" width="600px">